 Top: Disa atricapilla.
 Above: Ixia dubia.
 Photo © Zoë Chapman Poulsen.

 Media coverage of the Peninsula fires was extensive, with many people glued to social media for the latest updates.
 People were not only mourning the loss of homes, businesses and destroyed lives but also the ‘destruction of thousands of hectares of our precious Fynbos’.

-As the veld slowly regrew in the coming months after the fire, most of the burnt areas of Table Mountain National Park were closed to the public to allow for rebuilding important infrastructure and reducing traffic on footpaths to lessen the likelihood of soil erosion as the Fynbos regrew.
-For the botanical community it was like waiting for a chocolate box to be opened…..
-What would we see in this new post fire world?
+As the veld slowly regrew in the following months after the fire, most of the burnt areas of Table Mountain National Park were closed to the public to allow for rebuilding important infrastructure and reducing traffic on footpaths to lessen the likelihood of soil erosion as the Fynbos regrew.
+For the botanical community, it was like waiting for a chocolate box to be opened…..
+What would we see in this new post-fire world?

 In early summer it was with great anticipation that Silvermines was at last re-opened and Capetonians and the world beyond were once again allowed to roam the mountains there.
 Our hiking boots went on, our lunch was packed and we headed there as soon as we could.

 Above: Post-fire seed cone.
 Photo © Zoë Chapman Poulsen.

 And we weren’t disappointed.
 There were swathes of pink Watsonia and yellow Bobartia flowering into the distance as far as the eye could see.
 In the seeps, there were a plethora of different orchids to be seen, including numerous Disa racemosa, usually only seen after a fire.
 I saw the intricate flowers of Disa atricapilla for the first time growing alongside the bright yellow of Disa tenuifolia and Pterygodium acutifolium.